 If you encounter issues with your Node.js agent, see our troubleshooting information:

-- Large memory usage: If you've installed the New Relic Node.js agent and your memory usage has increased, check out these possible solutions.
+- Large memory usage: If you've installed the Node.js agent and your memory usage has increased, check out these possible solutions.

 - Troubleshooting your Node.js installation: Try these steps if you don't see any data, cannot log files, or encounter other installation problems with the Node.js agent.

-- Troubleshooting page load timing: If you encounter problems with page load timing, see these additional tips for Node.js.
+- Troubleshooting browser instrumentation: If you encounter problems with browser data, see these additional tips for Node.js.